The Water Engine: Plot

 Charles Lang works at a menial job at a factory and lives with his blind sister Rita in an apartment in Chicago during the 1934 Century of Progress world's fair.
-But he is also an amateur inventor, and the play centers around a machine he designs that can create electricity from distilled water.
-Seeking to patent his idea, he finds a lawyer, Morton Gross, in the phone book and shows him the machine, but Gross’s motivations seem to differ from Lang’s.
+He is also an amateur inventor, and the play centers around a machine he designs that can create electricity from distilled water.
+Seeking to patent his idea, he finds a lawyer, Morton Gross, in the phone book and shows him the machine, but Gross's motivations seem to differ from Lang's.
 Gross recruits another lawyer, Lawrence Oberman, and together they menace Lang and eventually his sister.
-It is heavily implied that the two of them serve the corporate establishment whose profits Lang’s engine threatens.
+It is heavily implied that the two of them serve the corporate establishment whose profits Lang's engine threatens.

 By the time Lang realizes he is being taken advantage of, the lawyers have him trapped.
 He attempts to contact a newspaper reporter, but Gross and Oberman hold his sister hostage to prevent him from telling his story.
-He then meets a barker at the World’s Fair right before it closes for the night who tells him of a chain letter he has just received, which gives him an idea.
+He then meets a barker at the World's Fair right before it closes for the night who tells him of a chain letter he has just received, which gives him an idea.

-The lawyers try to force Lang into giving them his plans, but he says he no longer has them; the audience finds out from a scene in the newspaper reporter’s office that he and Rita have been killed.
+The lawyers try to force Lang into giving them his plans, but he says he no longer has them; the audience finds out from a scene in the newspaper reporter's office that he and Rita have been killed.
 The play ends with Bernie, a young friend of the family who has previously shown mechanical aptitude, receiving the plans for the Water Engine in the mail.